You are currently browsing the category archive for the ‘Embracing Encaustic’ category.

 We booked a dune tour which took us by the famous “dune shacks,” the simple beach cabins of numerous artists and writers during the past century.
 You can see one here in the upper left area of the photo.
 Below are cranberry bogs surrounded by sand dunes.
 It’s gorgeous out there!

-Bill and I also treated ourselves to a sunset cruise on our last night, relaxing in the warm breeze.
+I also enjoyed a sunset cruise on the last night, relaxing in the warm breeze.
 The Pilgrim Monument is way off in the distance.

-The conference itself was excellent again this year, with so many wonderful events going by almost in a blur.
-I’m including some photos below to give you a flavor of the event, but you really have to attend to understand the importance of this conference to those of us who work in wax.
-I hope you’ll be able to go sometime.
+The conference itself was good again this year, with so many wonderful events going by almost in a blur.
+I’m including some photos below to give you a flavor of the event.

 This year I was on a panel called Mastering Media, a discussion about marketing the art we’re all working so hard to make.
 I spoke about getting my book, Embracing Encaustic, from and idea into reality and many of the successes and bumps along the way.
 The audience seemed to really like hearing about all the craziness that went on behind the scenes.
 My fellow panelists were (from left) Jeff Schaller, Nancy Natale, me, Cherie Mittenthal and moderator Joanne Mattera.
 Thanks to Corina Alvarezdelugo for allowing me to use her photo here.